mtaylor-semo/300/README.md

 ## BI 300

-Lecture and lab LaTeX files for the Introduction to Evolutionary Biology course taught by the biology department at [Southeast Missouri State University.](http://www.semo.edu/biology/)
+LaTeX files for the Introduction to Evolutionary Biology course taught by the biology department at [Southeast Missouri State University.](http://www.semo.edu/biology/)

 Only the TeX files for lectures, handouts, and study guides are be included.